ellenaaaaaaa/junlianInClassBonus/README.md

 # Project Description

 ### Problem (paragraph 1) – Clearly describe the problem the project addresses
+The local ice cream shop has a long line during the summer- the prime season for ice cream shop vendors.
+The wait time discourages quite a few customers, who decide to leave instead of standing in line.
+This decreases the amount of sales the ice cream shop vendor can make, this also demotivates repeat customers as the wait time is high.

 ### Solution (paragraph 2) – Propose a solution to the identified problem